 We’ve been innovators from the moment we were founded by visionary entrepreneur Arthur del Prado to the present day.
 It’s in our company genes.
 Across the world, the semiconductor industry’s top manufacturers recognize us worldwide as a leader in innovation.
-With a proven track record of nearly 50 years of breakthroughs, we’re trusted to make significant advances in support of the industry’s technology roadmap.
+With a proven track record of more than 50 years of breakthroughs, we’re trusted to make significant advances in support of the industry’s technology roadmap.
 Helping to create a better future for everyone.

 DRIVE INNOVATION, DELIVER EXCELLENCE